kiranw1000/public_options_algo/README.md

 Use xavier.py to run as python file

 Fill in accounts.py and config.py with necessary credentials (accounts.py contains names and account numbers of tdameritrade accounts)

+Add sub-repo tokens with json files containing the access tokens for tdameritrade accounts